xstevens/blog/content/post/metasploit-apt.md

 $ sudo apt-key list
 ```

-The last thing is if we do a general browse of the distro releases we'll notice that the ones listed on `apt.metasploit.com` are pretty old.
+The last thing, if we do a general browse of the distro releases, we'll notice that the ones listed on `apt.metasploit.com` are pretty old.
 Here's a the list as seen in January 2024 organized by distribution and release version.

 - [Debian](https://www.debian.org/releases/)
     - 7 / wheezy